V.: Epilogue

 The last chapter is a flashback to Valletta when Stencil, Sr. was still alive.
 After World War I he is sent to Malta to observe the various crises going on involving the natives and their desire for independence.
 He is implored by Maijstral's wife (who is pregnant with Fausto) to relieve him of his duties as a double agent because she fears for his life.
 Stencil, Sr. meets Veronica Manganese or V and implicitly has sex with her (she is now largely made up of artificial limbs).
 It is revealed they had trysted in Florence after the riots.
 He finds out that Maijstral is having an affair with her as well.

 Linus Fairing is also working as a double agent for Stencil, and when he leaves for America, having tired of the life of a spy, Stencil's purpose for being in Malta is null.

 V releases Stencil from her auspices and Maijstral as well.

-Stencil sails off into the Mediterranean and a waterspout blows the ship up into the air, then down into the depths, not too dissimilar from the conclusion of another American masterpiece, Moby-Dick, also a sailor's story.
+Stencil sails off into the Mediterranean and a waterspout blows the ship up into the air, then down into the depths.